codihuston/gairos/README.md

        that this is meant for.
 The way they are mapped is purely for organizational purposes
-       1. `mockMutations`, which are mapped to the graphql mutation in your schema that it is meant for
+       1. `mockMutations`, which are mapped to the graphql mutation in your schema that it is meant for (like `mockQueries`)
        1. `mockResponses`, which are mapped to the `API` methods that you're testing in your `datasource`.
-They should include a `raw` and `reduced` property, in case we ever decide to re-shape how external data looks on our end.
-The values for these two properties can be the same, otherwise!
+           1. If this `datasource` is referencing a `3rd party API`, then you should test the actual response from their API against how we shape it afterwards.
+I do this by using a custom `reducer` method, which simply maps only the fields I intend on using from the `3rd party API`
+           1. If this `datasource` is referencing a `1st party API`, this is not a requirement
+           1. The methods that are used by the `graphql resolvers` should simply fetch the data; if the data is being processed, that logic should be `methodized` so that you can `unit test` them; see the `userAPI.reduce*()` and its corresponding unit test for an example

     2. `unit.spec.js` should test individual methods of the class in the `datasource`.

-       You should use `sinon` to `spy` and `stub` out any methods that execute class to `external systems`; the point of unit testing is to test a small unit of code (like a `function`), and that it returns an expected value for a given input
+       You should use `jest` to `jest.spyOn()` and `jest().fn().returnsMockValue()` to spy on how the function is used and to bypass any calls to `external systems`, respectively;
+       the point of unit testing is to test a small unit of code (like a `function`), and that it returns an expected value for a given input (if any).

+       View more on `jest` in their documentation.

        1. your test should `import` the `API` that you are testing
-       2. `stub` out the method your are testing so that it returns the expected `mock data` (as defined in the index file)
+       2. `mock` out the method your are testing so that it returns the expected `mock data` (as defined in the index file)
-       3. verify that the now-stubbed method, when invoked, will return your expected `mockResponses`
+       1. verify that the now-stubbed method, when invoked, will return your expected `mockResponses`

        This might look a little useless, but this workflow makes more sense